Skip to content

 When Google released Gemma 4 in April 2026 with native function calling and Day-0 vLLM support, I saw an opportunity to explore a question that had been nagging me: can a smaller open-weights model at the tactical edge solve real problems autonomously if you give it the right harness?

-Why "GemmaForge" as a project name?
+Why "gemma-forge" as a project name?
 Gemma, obviously, because this is built around Google's Gemma 4 model.
 And Forge because of what the system represents — a controlled environment where raw material gets heated, shaped, and refined through repeated cycles until it becomes something useful.
 Raw model output goes in; the reflexion loop hammers it against a deterministic evaluator; failures get reflected on and fed back; and what comes out is a refined solution, or an honest explanation of why the problem can't be solved yet.
 Each run leaves the forge smarter than the last.

 Lastly, I designed the harness as an extensible skill system — a skill-agnostic core with abstract interfaces that any use case can implement.
-To stress-test what the architecture could handle, I needed a use case that would push every part of it: persistence across many retries, real side effects on a live system, a deterministic evaluator with no ambiguity, and the need for safe revert when things go wrong.
-DISA STIG remediation on Rocky Linux 9 turned out to be a perfect fit — hardening a live VM against 270 security rules, where any individual fix can break SSH, sudo, or the mission application, exercises the harness in ways that a text-generation task never would.
-But the harness itself doesn't know it's doing STIG.
-It processes work items through interfaces, and adding a new skill is a folder and five small Python classes.
+DISA STIG remediation on Rocky Linux 9 is the anchor use case because it pushes every part of the architecture — persistence across many retries, real side effects on a live system, a deterministic evaluator with no ambiguity, and the need for safe revert when things go wrong.
+Any individual fix across its 270 rules can break SSH, sudo, or the mission application.

 Why all this documentation?